heytcass/home-assistant.github.io/source/_components/sensor.fedex.markdown

     </pre>

 <p class='note warning'>
 The FedEx sensor logs into the FedEx Delivery Manager website to scrape package data.
 It does not use an API.
 Use at your own risk.
+Similar to the [USPS](https://www.home-assistant.io/components/usps/) component, it requires a headless web browser to work.
+If you are on hass.io, it is currently not possible to use this component.
 </p>